AyushKumar1810/Javascripts/README.md

-This Is The Full in-Deptah Course For Javascripts.
+This Is The Full in-Depth Course For Javascripts.